HeckCodes/tasks-public/README.md

 # TASKS

-Tasks is an easy to use todo-cum-calendar android app that focuses on providing<br>
-many functionalities while maintaining a simple and beautiful user-interface.
+Tasks is an easy to use todo-cum-calendar android app that focuses on providing many functionalities while maintaining a simple and beautiful user-interface.

 ## Release
 Check out the release for the [latest release](https://github.com/HeckCodes/tasks-public/releases/)